paulwizviz/go-consensus/cft/doc.md

 1. PrePrepare Phase (Leader Proposal).

 * The leader node (n1) proposes a value (e.g., "Block_123").
-* The leader send proposal to all nodes
+* The leader send proposal to all nodestig

 2. Prepare Phase (Voting on Proposal)